Goals

 The objectives of the training EMC measurements for aerospace and military applications :

-Implement standardised measures in the aerospace/military field by understanding the methods and difficulties associated with measuring devices, installation and reproducibility.
+At the end of this training course, trainees will be able to implement standardised measures in the aerospace/military field by understanding the methods and difficulties associated with measuring devices, installation and reproducibility.

 The aim of this training course is to: